 Not Hiring An Emcee

-One of the most glaring hybrid event mistakes planners incur is ignoring the virtual audience (more on that later).
-In order to curb this potentially fatal flaw, planners should hire an emcee that essentially serves as the voice of those who are watching from home.
+One of the most glaring hybrid event mistakes planners incur is ignoring the virtual audience – but more on that later.
+To curb this potentially fatal flaw, planners should hire a virtual emcee that essentially serves as the voice of those who are watching from home.

 This person will moderate the chat, take questions, and pass them on to the speakers, as well as consistently work to engage with those who can’t be physically present.
 The lack of a stand-in for your virtual attendees will only sour the experience for them.